mongodb/mongo-java-driver/docs/reference/content/bson/pojos.md

   * `ClassModel` instances which allow fine grained control over how a POJO is encoded and decoded.

 The `builder` also allows the user to register default [Conventions](#conventions) for any POJOs that are automatically mapped, either the individual POJO classes or POJOs found from registered packages.
-The `PojoCodecProvider` will lookup PojoCodecs and return the first that matches the POJO class:
+The `PojoCodecProvider` will lookup POJO `Codec` instances and return the first that matches the POJO class:

   * Registered ClassModels
   * Registered POJO classes